lukephills/sikky/README.md

 ## Workflow

+* `npm start` - runs a web server on localhost:3000 and updates on changes using HMR
 * `npm run build` - transpile down to ES5 and builds a bundle both for development and production
 * `npm run build:dev` - transpile down to ES5 and builds a bundle for development
 * `npm run build:prod` - transpile down to ES5 and builds a bundle for production